 Home

-I am an Assistant Professor in Applied Economics at the University of Minnesota.
-I also work closely with the Natural Capital Project, at the University of Minnesota and Stanford University.
-My research focuses on how the economy affects the environment, and vice versa, on global to local scales.
-Specifically, I connect models of ecosystem services (how natural capital provides valuable services to humans) with general equilibrium economic models.
+I am an Associate Professor of Applied Economics at the University of Minnesota.
+Justin co-founded and is faculty-director of TEEMs (The Earth-Economy Modelers), a research center in Applied Economics that links economic and ecosystem models to assess sustainability policies.
+I work closely with the Natural Capital Alliance at Stanford University and the Global Trade Analysis Project (GTAP) at Purdue University.
+Justin’s research focuses on how the economy affects the environment, and vice versa, on global to local scales.
+Currently, Justin leads a project that links the GTAP macroeconomic (computable general equilibrium) model with the Integrated Valuation of Ecosystem Services and Tradeoffs (InVEST) model from the Natural Capital Project, aiming to build strong quantitative evidence on how changes in ecosystem services affect economic performance at the macroeconomic level and how global policies can be designed to sustainably manage our natural capital.
+Specifically, I connect models of ecosystem services with general equilibrium economic models.
 To do this, I write open-source software (Python, R and C/C++) that uses big data (mostly from satellites) with economic modeling and machine-learning/AI techniques.
-I recently co-founded NatCap TEEMs, a research center in Applied Economics and a partner of Natural Capital Project.

 In addition to ecosystem services, I also research food security, climate change, agent-based modeling, AI/machine-learning and agricultural management in developing countries.
 In my spare time, I am a mountain biker, rock climber and board game designer.